univention/ucsschool-id-connector/docs/source/admin.rst

     $ univention-app install ucsschool-kelvin-rest-api

-To allow the |iIDC| app to access the APIs it needs an authorized user account.
+To allow the |iIDC| app on the sender system to access the Kelvin-API on the receiving system, it needs an authorized user account.
-By default the Administrator account is the only authorized user.
+By default the Administrator account on the receiving system is the only authorized user.
 To add a dedicated |KLV| API user for the |UAS| ID-Connector consult the `Kelvin documentation <https://docs.software-univention.de/ucsschool-kelvin-rest-api/>`_ on how to do that.